blieque/whereami/README.md

 ### Clues

-Particularly useful for non-moving locations, a list of clues may be specified with each location to show players what they should look out for in future rounds.
+Particularly useful for non-moving locations, a list of clues may be specified with each location to show players what could have tipped them off and what they should look out for in future rounds.

 ### Bonuses